How you can help your crew

 In our Waste Prevention Plan (opens in a new window), we said we would run a behaviour change campaign to encourage north Londoners to recycle more and better.
 The result is our flagship campaign, Together We Recycle.

-The campaign aims to uncover the human side of the recycling crew, by putting a face to the people who collect our recycling and telling residents about their personal story and commitment to the job.
+The campaign aims to uncover the human side of the recycling crew, by putting a face to the people who collect and sort our recycling and telling residents about their personal story and commitment to the job.
 With climate change becoming more and more present in our everyday lives, we want to highlight the importance of 'doing your bit' and mobilise the community to take responsibility for recycling at home.